dlu-ch/dlb/doc/faq.rst

 Most of them implement the functionality of Make in a more readable descriptive language and improve the modularity and the ability to split large projects into smaller ones.

-See :ref:`here <manual-explicit-is-better-than-implicit>` why a descriptive language is not the best approach to describe a build process.

 Examples are:

 - `Apache Ant <https://ant.apache.org/>`_ (XML, Java-centric)